m0ngr31/EPlusTV/README.md

   <img src="https://i.imgur.com/FIGZdR3.png">
 </p>

-Current version: **2.1.13**
+Current version: **2.2.0**

 # About
-This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, and MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
+This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, B1G+, or MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
 It will discover what is on, and generate a schedule of channels that will give you M3U and XMLTV files that you can import into something like [Jellyfin](https://jellyfin.org) or [Channels](https://getchannels.com).

 ## Notes
 * This was not made for pirating streams.
-This is made for using your own credentials and have a different presentation than the ESPN, FOX Sports, and MLB.tv apps currently provide.
+This is made for using your own credentials and have a different presentation than the streaming apps currently provide.
 * The Mouse might not like it and it could be taken down at any minute.
 Enjoy it while it lasts. ¯\\_(ツ)_/¯

-If you're using the `USE_LINEAR` option, have your client pull the XMLTV file every 4 hours so it can stay current if channels change.

 # Using
 The server exposes 2 main endpoints: